yiminghu/PleioPred/README.md

 # PleioPred
-**Notice-07-11-2018**: current master branch was switched to some old (but slow) version, new version with high speed coming soon.
+**Notice-07-11-2018**: current master branch was switched to some old (but slow) version, new version with better runtime coming soon.

 Leveraging pleiotropy and functional annotations in genetic risk prediction